ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/index.md

 ### Project 1:
 [Email Marketing Experiments Project](/sample_page)
 #### Description:
-Running email marketing experiments to evaluate offers prior to sending the offers to a broader set of customers; Examining the impact of an email that was intended to drive purchases and evaluate whether the promotion is effective and who to target with the email campaign.
+Running email marketing experiments to evaluate offers prior to sending the offers to a broader set of customers; Examining the impact of an email that was intended to drive purchases and evaluate whether the promotion is effective.
+<br> Getting insight from data to determine different potential market segmentation methods and decide hat kind of customer to target with the email campaign.

 #### Sample results:
 <img src="images/sliec_dice_1.png"/>